 This experiment shows that when the components are very small particles and well mixed, the reaction is much faster and more explosive than when larger grain sizes are used.
-The active thermitic nanocomposite found in the dust of the World Trade Center contained even smaller particles (nano-particles) and was probably much more explosive per gram.
+The active thermitic nanocomposite found in the dust of the World Trade Center contained much smaller particles (nano-particles) and was probably much more explosive per gram.
 The energetic material found in the WTC dust certainly wasn't homemade and it contained aluminum and iron oxide, among other things.

-THE WTC DUST CONTAINED ULTRA-FINE SPHERES OF LEAD
+DUST CONTAINED ULTRA-FINE SPHERES OF LEAD

 Richard J. Lee did a study of the dust found in the Deutsche Bank building, which was severely damaged during the "WTC Event".
 Among other things, the Lee study of the WTC dust found large quantities of ultra-fine (i.e. nano-size) spherical particles of lead.
 These ultra-fine particles of lead are extremely toxic because their small size makes them respirable, and once in the body they are able to penetrate to the nucleus of the human cell.
 The ultra-fine particles of lead found in the WTC dust were "as much as a million times more respirable than lead in other dust," according to the expert study.
 This fact is one reason why so many people who were exposed to the dust and smoke from the destroyed towers have succumbed to cancer.

 The presence of the ultra-fine spheres of lead in the dust is certainly evidence of extremely high temperatures during the demolition of the towers.
 They may also be the remains of a novel and highly energetic material that contained a lead oxide.
 Barium and sulfur are also commonly used in military-grade thermate.